 NSW RFS volunteer Burgess says that in the past few months he has seen some of the toughest conditions he has come across in three years of volunteering with the NSW RFS.

 “Unfortunately, the fire season has only just begun and we are in for a busy few months still to come.
 I thank Village and the South Jerra team for this donation.
 It is a privilege to work for a company that recognises and supports my volunteer role,” Burgess said.

 Canberra Cavalry Director, Dan Amodio says with the fires ongoing, they intend to keep up their fundraising.

 “The situation with the fires is not going to get better anytime soon, so we are going to keep working on this right through until the Canberra Brave Ice Hockey starts in the middle of the year.
 We hope the Canberra community will keep generously donating in support of the fire firefighters.”

 MAJOR BUSHFIRE RELIEF ANNOUNCEMENT!After we were forced to cancel our Round 7 matchup against Adelaide Giants, we set out to raise as much money as we could to help the NSW Rural Fire Service, who have been keeping Canberrans safe during the devastating bushfires.Today, we are pleased to announce that with the help of major sponsor South Jerra and all of you, we raised a massive $10,000 to donate to the RFS!Travis Doherty, CEO of Village Building Co. joins Dan and Cav Nick to tell the full story behind their generous matching donation and the way the fires have directly impacted their staff members lives.THANK YOU!#CavalryCommunityFund | #SouthJerra | #GOCAVSGO

-Posted by Canberra Cavalry on Friday, 17 January 2020
+Posted by Lifeline Canberra Cavalry on Friday, January 17, 2020